-Based on its many functions in post-transcriptional gene regulation we chose Npl3, an SR-like protein found in yeast and homologous to many eukaryotic SR-like proteins, for an in-depth structural and functional analysis.
-Npl3 contains a canonical RRM domain (RRM1) connected by a short linker (8 amino acids) to a non-canonical RRM2 followed by an RGG domain (Figure 1B).
-A multiple sequence alignment of SR-like proteins across different species shows conservation of consensus ribonucleoprotein (RNP) motifs in the RRM1 domains, while the RRM2 domain of Npl3 lacks consensus RNP motifs.
-Instead, the RRM2 shares highly conserved motifs with other non-canonical RRM domains (Supplementary Figure S3A).
-We detected crosslinks between RNA and amino acids in both RRM domains, including the canonical phenylalanine (F162) in the RNP1 motif of RRM1 and F229/S230 in RRM2 (Figure 1B; Supplementary Tables S1 and S2).
-Additional crosslinks were found in the RGG domain.
-Importantly, we also identified two RNA-crosslinked amino acids in the linker region between the two RRM domains (P196 and A197) revealing an involvement of this region in RNA binding.
-Figure 1C shows an MS/MS spectrum of a peptide derived from Npl3 encompassing amino acid positions 182 to 198 crosslinked to 4-tU derivative, which has lost H2S due to the UV crosslinking.
+Based on its many functions in post-transcriptional gene regulation, we chose Npl3, an SR-like protein found in yeast and homologous to many eukaryotic SR-like proteins. for an in-depth structural and functional analysis.
+Npl3 contains a canonical RRM domain (RRM1) connected by a short linker (eight amino acids) to a non-canonical RRM2 followed by an RGG region (Figure 1B).
+A multiple sequence alignment of SR-like proteins across different species shows conservation of consensus ribonucleoprotein (RNP) motifs in the RRM1 domains.
+The RRM2 domain of Npl3 lacks consensus RNP motifs, and instead shares highly conserved sequence motifs with other noncanonical RRM domains (Supplementary Figure S3A).
+We detected crosslinks between RNA and amino acids in both RRM domains, including the canonical phenylalanine (F162) in the RNP1 motif of RRM1 and F229/S230 in RRM2 (Figure 1B: Supplementary Tables S1 and S2).
+Additional crosslinks were found in the RGG region.
+Importantly, we also identified two RNA-crosslinked amino acids in the linker region between the two RRM domains (P196 and A197), which could be narrowed down to P196, suggesting an involvement of this region in RNA binding.
+Figure 1C shows an MS/MS spectrum of a peptide derived from Npl3 encompassing amino acid positions 182 to 198 crosslinked to a 4-tU derivative, which has lost H2S due to the UV crosslinking.
 The fragment spectrum reveals a complete y-type product ion series of the peptide.
 Importantly, from y3 to y16 all product ions have a mass adduct corresponding to a 4-tU minus H2S proving that P196 is crosslinked to 4-thiouridine.
-To determine the function of Npl3's RNA-binding activity and the domains involved, we mutated the amino acids identified as crosslinked to RNA (i) in each of the two RRM domains and (ii) in the linker region (Figure 2A and B and Supplementary Table S1).
-The selected mutants were named npl3-RRM1, npl3-RRM2 and npl3-Linker, respectively (Figure 2A).
+To determine the function of Npl3's RNA-binding activity and the domains involved, we mutated the amino acids identified as crosslinked to RNA in each of the two RRM domains and in the linker region.
+However, mutation of F229/S230 did not result in a growth defect of the mutant yeast cells.
+Instead, we mutated F245 as this residue shows significant effects in our NMR titrations with RNA (see below) and is highly conserved.
+The generated mutants were named npl3-RRM1 (F162), npl3-Linker (P186D, A197D) and npl3-RRM2 (F245I), respectively (Figure 2A and Supplementary Figure S1).

 We first assessed the impact of the mutations on cell growth.
 Indeed, npl3-RRM1, -Linker and -RRM2 cells display growth defects especially at reduced and elevated temperatures (Figure 2B, Supplementary Figure S2).
-As expected, the growth defect is less severe than for a complete NPL3 deletion (Figure 2B, $\Delta npl3$).
+As expected, the growth defect is less severe than the one of a complete NPL3 deletion (Figure 2B, $\triangle npl3$).
 The observed growth defect is not caused by lower Npl3 expression, as the three mutant npl3 proteins are expressed at wild-type (wt) levels (Supplementary Figure S2A).

-In addition, we tested whether these three different RNA-binding mutants interact genetically, which is expected if the mutations lead to decreased RNA-binding activity independently of each other.
+In addition, we tested whether these three different RNAbinding mutants interact genetically, which is expected if the mutations lead to decreased RNA-binding activity independently of each other.
 Combination of the RRM1 and the Linker mutations in one protein leads to a strong synthetic growth defect compared to npl3-RRM1 and npl3-Linker cells (Figure 2B, last row).
 Combination of the RRM1 and RRM2, the Linker and RRM2 as well as all three mutations in one protein leads to lethality (Figure 2C), underlining that the three different RNA-binding mutations have additive effects.
-This growth defect can be caused by an additive decrease in RNA-binding activity or by the combined defect in binding to different classes of targets by the different domains.
-In addition, overexpression of the npl3-Linker and npl3-RRM1 protein causes a growth defect at 37°C, a dominant negative effect, which is not observed when wt Npl3 is overexpressed (Figure 1D).
-Taken together, mutations in amino acids of Npl3 identified to crosslink to RNA in vivo lead to a growth defect and display additive effects.
+Interestingly, strains with any of these three combinations of npl3 mutations grow worse than the NPL3 deletion strain, indicating that they might be dom-